 In Malaysia, you can enjoy incredible food on a backpacker’s budget.
 The country has deliciously diverse food and some of its best dishes can be tasted at simple street food stands and hawker centres.
-Here is what to eat and where to find the most famous dishes in Malaysia: food paradise.
+Here is what to eat and where to find the most famous street food in Malaysia.

 Eating is an obsession in Malaysia and locals will travel across the country in search of the most exquisite version of a certain dish.
 A common greeting is sudah makan? meaning, ‘have you eaten?’